EhsanSarshar/EhsanSarshar/README.md

 🤔   Vim.

-🌟   I have developed [Anarstore](https://anarstore.af/app/) the first platform in Afghanistan
+🌟   I have developed [Anarstore](https://anarstore.af/app/) the first online store platform in Afghanistan

 💆‍  mentored alot of developers to be better developers